MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 ## Iterating on the model

 Based on the above evaluation you'll likely identify some possible improvements or issues that need to be resolved in a new iteration of the model.
-Below I'll cover some of the topics that come up at this stage: outliers; standardising features; and, feature selection.
+Below I'll cover some of the topics that come up at this stage: outliers; standardising features; adding features; and, feature selection.

 ### Handling outliers